SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConfigurationAgent/GetCsCgiUrlInternal.md

 so.topic: reference
 ---

+# String GetCsCgiUrlInternal()

 This method will get the host name for CS

 **Returns:** String